adityainduraj/secondbrain/content/00 - Acads/OS/OS - Quiz Notes/OS - 02 - Processes.md

 2. `exec()` - this system call is used after a `fork()` to replace the process' memory space with a new program

 ## Process Termination
-Process executes the alst statement and then asks the operation system to delete it using the `exit()` system call.
+Process executes the last statement and then asks the operation system to delete it using the `exit()` system call.
 1. Returns status data from child to parent (via `wait()`).
 2. Process' resources are deallocated by the operating system.